From the Classroom to the Field

 In the time that we have been teaching Action Learning, we have worked with over 2,500 host organizations.
 Together with their hosts, our students have worked on projects that leave a lasting impact on a variety of business fields, including analytics, healthcare, global economics, sustainability, and entrepreneurship.

 There have been more than 2,500 Action Learning projects at host organizations in the past two decades.

 The Pedagogy of Action Learning

 At the core of Action Learning is the pedagogy of learning through doing.
-Students learn in theory in the classroom, then apply what they've learned in the field, helping host organizations solve business challenges while at the same time solidifying their own knowledge.
+Students learn theory in the classroom, then apply what they've learned in the field, helping host organizations solve business challenges while at the same time solidifying their own knowledge.